bluepylons/Boston/Boston - Current design/CNC version/README.md

 ![Step 2](https://github.com/bluepylons/Boston/blob/main/graphics/Ordering%20guide/2-add-gerbers.png?raw=true)

 Here, you want to change the specifications to the following.
-PCB Color and Surface Finish needs to be a combo supported for SMT assembly in 1.6mm thickness - currently (March 18, 2022), this would be Green in any finish, Black in any finish except ENIG, and Blue, Red, and White with HASL-Leaded.
+PCB Color and Surface Finish needs to be a combo supported for Economic PCB Assembly in 1.6mm thickness - currently (April 30, 2023), this would be Green in any finish, Black in any finish except ENIG, and Blue, Red, and White with HASL-Leaded.

 ![Step 3](https://github.com/bluepylons/Boston/blob/main/graphics/CNC%20ordering%20guide/3-JLCPCB-options-CNC.png?raw=true)

-Next, you want to scroll down and turn on SMT Assembly.
+Next, you want to scroll down and turn on PCB Assembly.
 Make sure the following options are selected:

 ![Step 4](https://github.com/bluepylons/Boston/blob/main/graphics/Ordering%20guide/4-SMT.png?raw=true)